mshniyaz/nucleo-f746zg-flashmem/README.md

 The baud rate has been set to 9 Mbits/s to facilitate fast writing and erasing of the flash.
 For more stability, increase the prescaler under **Connectivity > SPI > Parameter Settings > Clock Parameters**.

-### FreeRTOS Task Stack Sizes
+### FreeRTOS

 FreeRTOS has been enabled with a single task, `ListenCommands`, running at the lowest priority.
 This task constantly listens for input from a CLI transmitted to the MCU via UART.

-- The task is assigned a stack size of 1024, which can be adjusted under **Middleware > FreeRTOS > Tasks & Queues > ListenCommands**.
+- The task is assigned a stack size of 1024 (A lower stack size may cause a HardFault), which can be adjusted under **Middleware > FreeRTOS > Tasks & Queues > ListenCommands**.
-- Note: A lower stack size may cause a HardFault.
+- FreeRTOS uses SYSTICK, and hence a different timer, `TIM6` is used for HAL.
+The timer used for HAL can be changed under **System Core > SYS > Timebase Source**.

 ### Pinout Configuration